Get Started with Native Android Development

 - Access to the Salesforce REST API, with utility classes that simplify that access.

 Let’s get going!
-We assume you’ve completed the Set Up Your Mobile SDK Development Environment project.
-If you haven’t make a quick detour to that project to make sure that your development environment is properly configured.
+You must complete the Set Up Your Mobile SDK Development Environment project before moving on in this unit.
+If you haven’t, make a quick detour to that project to make sure that your development environment is properly configured.
 Once you’re ready to move forward, you start by creating a simple native Android app.
 After a quick look under the hood, you hone your Android development chops by modifying the app’s REST interactions and user interface.

 To connect to the Salesforce service, every mobile app requires a Salesforce connected app.
 A connected app authorizes your app to communicate with Salesforce and securely access Salesforce APIs.